konj5/Storzi/README.md

 * Hardware-limited framerate is 66 frames per second, so do not expect more than 60 frames per second.
 * Many languages will not flush output automatically, so you may need to implement manual flushing.

-Docker containers mount a CSV file with positions to `/tmp/positions.csv`.
-Outside the container, an example CSV file with positions is provided in the [`data/positions.csv`](data/positions.csv) in this repository.
+The runner and the simulation set the `JELKA_POSITIONS` environment variable to a path to a CSV file with light positions.
 Each line contains a light ID, and the XYZ position of a light.
-If you are not using an official library, you will need to manually load the correct file and parse it positions if you need them.
+If you are not using an official library, you will need to manually load the correct file and parse its positions if you need them.
 If you are using an official library, this will be handled automatically.

+An example CSV file with positions is provided in the [`data/positions.csv`](data/positions.csv) in this repository.

 ### Guidelines